Sydney Contracting Engineers

 Shade Cloth

-Blue Tack is a versatile adhesive putty used to secure lightweight objects or materials in place, reducing the risk of accidental displacement or tripping hazards on surfaces such as walls or floors.
+Blue Tack is a versatile adhesive putty used to secure lightweight objects or materials in place, reducing the risk of accidental displacement or tripping hazards.

 Blue Tack